 Blended cements can be used as the only cementing material in concrete or they can be used in combination with other supplementary mineral admixtures, which are added at the batch plant.
 If the blend consists of a proportion of fly ash or slag, blended cements can develop lower early compressive strength, up to 28 days, when compared to an equivalent weight of portland cement alone.
-If the blend consists of a proportion of silica fume, blended cements can develop higher compressive strengths, up to 28 days, when compared to an equivalent weight of portland cement.
-A comparison between portland cement types and blended cement types and their associated options is shown in Exhibit 5-2.
+If the blend consists of a proportion of silica fume, blended cements can develop higher compressive strengths, up to 28 days, when compared to an equivalent weight of portland cement accement.
+A comparison of portland cement types and their associated options is shown in Exhibit 5-41.